apache/fury-site/docs/object-serialization/dart/type-registration.md

 For an ordinary inherited type, register the concrete annotated child.
-Its generated serializer already owns the complete flattened child schema; Fory does not require runtime registration of a superclass or mixin merely because it contributes fields.
+Its generated serializer already owns the complete flattened child schema; Fory does not require separate registration of a superclass or mixin merely because it contributes fields.

-Register an independently annotated concrete parent only when values whose runtime type is that parent are also serialized.
+Register an independently annotated concrete parent only when values whose actual type is exactly that parent are also serialized.
 A provider-only `@ForyStruct(exposePrivateFields: true)` boundary supplies generated field access and has no registration entry of its own.
 See [Struct Inheritance](inheritance.md) for boundary and child-schema options.